great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/how_to_create_and_edit_expectations_with_instant_feedback_from_a_sample_batch_of_data.md

 :::info Data Contexts and persisting data

-If you are using an Ephemeral Data Context, your configurations will not persist beyond the current Python session.
-If you are using a Filesystem or Cloud Data Context, they will.
-The `get_context()` method will return the first of a Cloud or Filesystem Data Context if it can find one, but if it can't then it will provide you with an Ephemeral Data Context.
-For more information on the `get_context()` method, please see our guide on [how to quickly instantiate a Data Context](/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/how_to_quickly_instantiate_a_data_context).
+If you're using an Ephemeral Data Context, your configurations will not persist beyond the current Python session.
+However, if you're using a Filesystem or Cloud Data Context, they do persist.
+The `get_context()` method returns the first Cloud or Filesystem Data Context if it can find.
+If a Cloud or Filesystem Data Context has not be configured or cannot be found, it provides an Ephemeral Data Context.
+For more information about the `get_context()` method, see [How to quickly instantiate a Data Context](/docs/guides/setup/configuring_data_contexts/instantiating_data_contexts/how_to_quickly_instantiate_a_data_context).

 :::